paulbrodersen/somnotate/README.md

 well when trained on 4200 days of mouse EEG/EMG recordings.
-When trained on "just" 500 days of annotated EEG/EMG recordings, accuracy dropped to an abysmal 80%, which is much lower than the accuracy of even simple decision trees (around 85-90% when using sensible features).
+When trained on "just" 500 days of annotated EEG/EMG recordings, accuracy dropped to an abysmal 80%, which is much lower than the accuracy of even very simple decision trees.

-Sufficiently large data repositories are freely available for human clinical data, for example the [ISRUC-SLEEP data base](https://sleeptight.isr.uc.pt/).
+For human clinical data, sufficiently large data repositories are freely available, for example the [ISRUC-SLEEP data base](https://sleeptight.isr.uc.pt/).
 If you are working with human data, using a deep neural network such as [U-sleep](https://www.nature.com/articles/s41746-021-00440-5) is hence